-Just in the 2019 season alone, plenty of Dolphin, Wahoo, and Yellowfin have been caught offshore.
+Outer Banks fishing tends to yield bountiful results!
+Plenty of Dolphin, Wahoo, and Yellowfin have been caught offshore on the Outer Banks.
 Inshore boats have reported cobia and Spanish and piers have reported Spot, Croaker, Sea Mullet, and Sand Perch.
 Sound fishing has also reported that Trout fish is catching great too!
 Needless to say, fishing on the OBX is on point this season!

 As one of the East Coast’s most popular fishing destinations, fishermen make yearly pilgrimages to the Outer Banks, a mecca of sport fishing .
 So if you’re headed down to the OBX to cast your line, check out some of these tips to ensure yourself a memorable fishing experience!